GRILLED PIZZA MARGHERITA

 Drizzle with a nice Extra Virgin Olive Oil.

 Follow the directions in the portions of the above text called The Path to Enlightenment and Stairway to Heaven for grilling the pizza.
-See it here on the grill – not quite ready:

 The long and short of it is: In approximately 6 minutes total - you’ll be eating it!